Spring Brings More Traumatic Injuries as Cars, Bicycles, and Pedestrians Hit the Road

 - Approximately three million people are currently living with disabilities related to traumatic brain injuries in the U.S.;

 - Even mild traumatic brain injuries often involve concussions; and

 - Every single year, at least five million children and adults will sustain a traumatic brain injury, with approximately 50,000 dying due to these injuries.

 Children Are Hardest Hit

-For those who are lucky enough to survive one of these catastrophic injuries, lifelong care may very well be required, as they tend to impede the ability for the body to function and perform everyday tasks.
+For those who are lucky enough to survive one of these catastrophic injuries in Florida, lifelong care may very well be required, as they tend to impede the ability for the body to function and perform everyday tasks.
 Traumatic brain injuries are also the leading cause of death in children, where it can be especially difficult to assess the full impact of the injury because the child’s brain is still developing and cognitive impairments can continue to develop as a result of these injuries throughout their lifetime; creating challenges for both the child and their family.